REGISTRATION IS OPEN

 - Obstruction and dangerous play result in an indirect free kick.

 - Fouls in the goal box result in a penalty kick

 - ball is placed on the penalty mark

 - all players (except the kicker and the goalkeeper) must remain outside the goal box and behind the kicker until the ball is struck

-- Games will be scheduled to start on the hour.
+- Games will be scheduled to start on.